KU-CVLAB/MoA/README.md

 ## Domain Generalization using Large Pretrained Models with Mixture-of-Adapters

 We will soon release our code.
-Thank you for your patience :)
+Thank you for your patience.

 In the meantime check out our project page !